zwhoo/Scale-Sets-Image-Analysis-Toolkit/ReadMe.txt

 This is demo and freeware provided by Dr. Zhongwen Hu, Shenzhen University.

+The toolkit is developed using miscrosoft visual C++ 2017.
+The realsed version is built with Windows10 X64 settings.

-The toolkit can be used for scale-sets based analysis of remote sensing images.
+It can be used for scale-sets based analysis of remote sensing images.

 It can produced scale-sets hierarchy with very large images (ie. 20000*20000 pixels), however, restricted by some cooperate agreements, the acdemic software outputs segmentation and